Cobalt tricarbonyl nitrosyl

-Cobalt tricarbonyl nitrosyl is the organocobalt compound with the formula Co(CO)3NO.
+Cobalt tricarbonyl nitrosyl is the organocobalt compound with the formula Co(CO)3(NO).
 It is a dark red volatile oil that is soluble in nonpolar solvents.
 The compound is one of the simplest metal nitrosyls.
 It is highly toxic, reminiscent of the same property for nickel tetracarbonyl.

 Synthesis and reactions

 Cobalt tricarbonyl nitrosyl is prepared by the treatment of dicobalt octacarbonyl with nitric oxide: